**CURRENT ADOPTABLE PETS AVAILABLE HERE: AdoptAPet.com

 SUWANNEE VALLEY CAT ASSISTANCE PROJECT:

-While the FSDI focuses on shelter pets in our county, the SVCAP is a program (launching in 2018) which addresses the needs of homeless cats and kittens in the entire Suwannee Valley Region, including our surrounding counties.
+While the FSDI focuses on shelter pets in our county, the SVCAP is a program (launching in 2018 pending grant funding or donor underwriting) which addresses the needs of homeless cats and kittens in the entire Suwannee Valley Region, including our surrounding counties.
 The SVCAP is a comprehensive approach to decrease feline overpopulation by helping cats in the region through reduced-cost spay/neuter, TNR, SNR, stray cat and shelter outreach, and to rehome cats into adoptive situations through collaboration or pet adoption centers.
 This also includes trying to help someone find a home for their owned cats if they can no longer keep them, as well as strays or unwanted kittens who are owned (not in the shelter system).